CasJam/zipmessage-site/src/index.md

                   </a>
                 </h3>
                 <p class="px-4 pb-4 text-base text-gray-500">
-                  Save drafts, insert, reorder, edit and perfect your Tweets before you publishing to the world.
+                  Save drafts, insert, reorder, edit and perfect your Tweets before publishing to the world.
                 </p>
               </div>
             </div>